HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 #### Non-recursive pre-order

 With a recursive approach, we can run into the same stack exhaustion problem we faced during tree destruction.
-Fortunately, similar to the baseline depth-first-search, we can switch the recursive implementation to a non-recursive one by relying on a *std::stack* or *std::vector* to store the traversal state.
+Fortunately, similar to the baseline depth-first-search, we can switch to a non-recursive implementation by relying on a *std::stack* or *std::vector* to store the traversal state.

 {caption: "Non-recursive implementation of pre-order traversal."}
 ```cpp